SIBAKRUSHNA/iOS_Interview/UIViewController.md

-iOS Developers Interview UIViewController Questions
+## iOS Developers Interview UIViewController Questions

+### 1. What is the UIViewController parent class ?
+  - UIResponder